Asteroids with Satellites Database--Johnston's Archive

 --Links to ADS abstracts:

-- Birlan, Mirel, Nedelcu, D., Descamps, P., Berthier, J., Marchis, F., & Merouane, S. 2008, AAS/Division for Planetary Sciences Meeting Abstracts Spectral Investigation of Binary Asteroids
+- Birlan, Mirel, Nedelcu, D., Descamps, P., Berthier, J., Marchis, F., & Merouane, S. 2008, Bulletin of the American Astronomical Society Spectral Investigation of Binary Asteroids

 - Warner, B. D. 2002, Minor Planet Bulletin Asteroid Photometry at the Palmer Divide Observatory: Results for 1333 Cevenola and 2460 Mitlincoln